josh-helpert/elder-syntax/docs/_basic_types.markdown

 TODO:
-* Not just types but also type-like: interafce, traits, duck, nominal, etc.
+* Not just types but also type-like: interface, traits, duck, nominal, etc.
 * built-in
   * start w/ these?
   * how to deal w/ not representable in runtime